 2. Effective & Efficient Food Storage

 Understanding which vegetables have a longer lifespan and which need to be refrigerated and consumed quickly can be incredibly useful in meal planning.
 For instance, vegetables that grow underground, like potatoes and onions, typically do not require refrigeration.
 Instead, a simple wrapping of the individual vegetables in newspaper or craft paper – without cleaning them or leaving any soil residue – will suffice.
-Properly stored, in a cool and shaded place, these items can last quite a while, preventing unnecessary waste.
+Stored correctly in a cool and shaded place, these items can last quite a while, preventing unnecessary waste.

-3. Clear Out The Kitchen Space
+3. Clear Out the Kitchen Space

-However, you can find creativity and experimentation while customizing recipes to fit your personal preferences.
+However, you can find creativity and experimentation while customizing recipes to fit your preferences.
 Do not let perfectionism stand in your way of exploring and enjoying your cooking journey.

-5. Spend A Day to Bulk Prep Side Dishes
+5. Spend a Day to Bulk Prep Side Dishes

 6. Stick To One Pot Meals

-8. Be Mindful Of Energy Usage
+8. Be Mindful of Energy Usage

-9. Prewash The Food Scraps
+9. Prewash the Food Scraps

-10. Soak Dishes In Hot Water
+10. Soak Dishes in Hot Water